Jappie3/reconnaissance-toolkit/README.md

 ## Features

-- Validation of targets before running scans
+- Read & validate list of targets from a file or specify a single target using `--target [IP|domain]`
 - Multithreading for running multiple scans simultaneously
 - Progress bars & colorful output using the [Rich library](https://github.com/Textualize/rich)
 - Option to save JSON output to a file